-a) The change in annual precipitation is close to 0 (no change) but carries a large uncertainty
+a) The change in precipitation averages is close to 0 (no change) but carries a large uncertainty b) Coral reefs are double hit by ocean acidification and coral bleaching

 By 2040, only half the models project a change between ca. -10 to 10%, while the other half is outside this range.
 For 2070 the range has increase to ca. -25 to 20%.
-As the adaptation strategies for less rain differ from those that plan for more rain this presents a challenge to the planners.
+As the adaptation strategies for less rain differ from the ones that plan for more rain this sets a challenge for the planners.

 However, this uncertainty should be put into perspective with the yearly variation in total rainfall: the long term average rainfall for Efate is 2400 mm/year with a standard deviation of 675mm/year, or almost 30%.
-The seasonal changes suggest that the wet season will become slightly drier, while the dry season becomes slightly wetter.
-The differences of the climate change effect between the islands are much smaller than the variation over the year or between the various climate models.